TheSunAtDawn/effective-doodle/README.md

-# effective-doodle
-{
-    public static void Main()
 //This is a name from recommendation.
 Here is my 1st year student activity as a Computer Science student.
 I first started to input name and age.
 In few years hoefully it would be helpfull to a cs student like me.
 Language: C#

+using System;
+using System.Linq;
+using System.Collections.Generic;

+namespace CodingProject;

+public static class Program
+{
+    public static void Main()
+    {
 		//ToGet:Name
         Console.WriteLine("What is your name?");
 		string name=Console.ReadLine();
 		Console.WriteLine("Hello " + name " this is a SURVEY PROJECT kindly answer the following questions:");
+		Console.WriteLine();

 		//To:Continue
 		Console.WriteLine("PRESS ENTER FOR THE NEXT QUESTION");
 		Console.WriteLine();
 		Console.ReadKey();

 		//ToGet:Age
 		Console.WriteLine("What is your age?");
 		int age=Convert.ToInt32(Console.ReadLine());